gorenje/millieons.org/w/cuckoo.md

 **Of Cuckoos and Stardust**

-The cuckoo lays its eggs in others nests, so too does the Church of Uckoo lay its ideas in other spiritual baskets.
+As the cuckoo lays its eggs in others nests, so too does the Church of Uckoo lay its ideas in other spiritual baskets.
 The Church does not preach exclusivity nor does the Church of Uckoo desire followers.
 The Church of Uckoo spreads its message to whom may listen and to those that listen.
-For those whom this message makes no sense are equally accepted as those that have understood.
+For those for whom this message makes no sense are equally accepted as those that have understood.

 The Church of Uckoo neither forgives nor does it punish.
 Where no punishment exists, forgiveness is unnecessary.
 The Church of Uckoo does not perform acts of missionizing, the Church of Uckoo only performs missionary acts.

-The Church of Uckoo teaches that we are all stardust coming together for this meaningless existence.
+The Church of Uckoo teaches that we are all stardust that has come together to form this meaningless existence.
 Meaninglessness implies that it makes no difference whether moral or immoral, whether egocentric or altruistic.
 Life is what you make of it.
-The stardust does not care.
+The stardust does not judge.

-However honouring the ancient atoms out of which we are made and respecting their kindness in coming together to form us all on this spaceship Earth surely implies being a loving civilisation.
+However honouring these ancient atoms out of which we are formed and respecting their kindness in coming together to form us all and our spaceship Earth, surely that implies being a loving civilisation.

 ## Teaching: Meaningless & Insignificance

-The Church of Uckoo teaches that there is no reason we are here.
-There is no great plan whose foundations have been created by a mighty God.
-Each plan exists individually within us.
+The Church of Uckoo teaches that there is no reason for us to be here.
+There is no great plan whose foundations have been constructed by an all-mighty God.
+Plans exist but these plans are individualised within us.
 It's our plan, our destiny and our will that creates and fulfils our own plan.

 Our existence is purely random, meaningless and pointless.

 The Church of Uckoo teaches [insignificance](https://99.99999.fyi/) of existence and the significance of humbleness.
-Be humble, be water my friend.
+Be humble, [be water my friend](https://brucelee.com/podcast-blog/2016/7/20/2-be-water-my-friend).
 Water becomes the stream, water becomes the cup, become the humble.

-Imagine life as being an empty bottle that is filled with experiences and happiness.
+Imagine your life as being an empty bottle.
+As you go through your life, you fill that bottle with dreams, experiences, failures, disasters and happiness.
 When one dies, one passes this bottle on to ones descendants.
-They take some of content of the bottle and add it to their bottle.

-This is far from pointless but then again, its all imagination and faith.
-Filling ones bottle with happiness and love will ensure that love and happiness is passed on to the next generation.
+They take some of its content and add it to their bottle.
+Filling ones life bottle with happiness and love will ensure that love and happiness is passed to the generations after us.

-**Superiority of Pointlessness**
+**Beware of the superiority of pointlessness**

+Someone who has come to the realisation that life is pointless might begin to become arrogant towards others who have not made or do not wish to make that leap of faith.
+Respect for all is the teaching of the Church of Uckoo, every belief that isn't externalised and pushed onto others shall be respected.

 The Church of Uckoo does not teach the superiority of pointlessness.
-Someone who has come to the realisation that life is pointless might begin to become arrogant towards others who haven't made or do not wish to make that leap of faith.
-Respect for all is the teaching of the Church of Uckoo, each belief that isn't externalised must be respected.

-Preaching is smug and arrogant, wisdom lies being asked to speak, wisdom is an act of humbleness.
+Preaching is smug and arrogant, wisdom lies in being asked to speak, wisdom is an act of humbleness.
 The Church of Uckoo teaches humbleness and respect for all living creatures, dead creatures, aliens and human beings.

+The Church of Uckoo does not *take* faith, the Church of Uckoo *gives* faith.

 **Altruism**

 In a pointless and meaningless existence, altruism as good as being egocentric.
-Altruism has one advantage, it makes oneself feel good in helping others.
-The smile of a helped strange is worth more than millions and millions of printed pieces of paper (or the flickering numbers on a screen) you leave behind when you die.
+But altruism has one major advantage: it makes two people happy.
+I myself feel good about myself selflessly helping others and the others feel good by being helped.
+The smile of a helped strange is worth more than millions and millions of printed pieces of paper (or the flickering digital numbers on a screen).

-Remember: death is even worse than an airport, you cannot even take carry on luggage with you.
+Remember death is worse than an airport: you cannot even take carry-on luggage with you.
+Hoarding wealth is as the dammed river: the few drink, the many thirst and wither away.
+Give away that which you cannot take with you.

 ## Cuckoo Core Teachings

 The Church of Uckoo teaches:

-1. The unconscious is the underlying spirituality of all other beliefs.
+- The unconscious is the underlying spirituality of all other beliefs.

-2. Embrace the dissonance of a contradictory life, else the dissonance will embrace you.
+- Embrace the dissonance of a contradictory life, else the dissonance will embrace you.

-3. Be free to reinvent the wheel, rediscovery, experiment and be not limited by others and their inventions.
+- Be free to reinvent the wheel, rediscovery, experiment and be not limited by others and their inventions.

-4. Each believer beliefs in their personal God, the Church of Uckoo is a signpost not a spiritual home on the journey each one of us travels individually.
+- Each believer beliefs in their personal God, the Church of Uckoo is a signpost not a spiritual home on the journey each one of us travels individually.

-5. Be humble and altruistic as everything is meaningless, pointless and worst of all, we are all singly and collectively insignificance.
+- Be humble and altruistic as everything is meaningless, pointless and worst of all, we are all singly and collectively insignificance.

-These teachings, when followed, can lead to a happy and fulfilled life, or not.
-Your mileage might vary.
-The Church of Uckoo makes no guarantees nor any effort to be correct nor holistic.
+These teachings, when followed, can lead to a happy and fulfilled life, or not - your mileage might vary.

-*Acuckoo!*
+The Church of Uckoo makes no guarantees nor any effort to be correct nor to be holistic nor to be all encompassing.

-*Bless you.*
+*Acuckoo?
+Bless you.*